-This is a question, which may appear to have a very obvious answer.
-However, the manifestation of the inquiry required in Costa Rica is much more extensive than a would-be property purchaser may first envision.
+This is a question, which may appear to have a very obvious answer, particularly for those living in Costa Rica.
+However, the manifestation of the inquiry required in Costa Rica is much more extensive than a prospective first time property purchaser may first envision.
 The majority of properties offered for sale in Costa Rica are offered by Sellers during the “Dry Season”, which, for most of the country, runs from December to May.
-This period also coincides with the “Tourist High Season”, offering the greatest number of would-be property purchasers being in the country.
+This period also coincides with the “Tourist High Season”, offering the greatest number of prospective property purchasers being in the country.
 Properties viewed during this period may have a totally different complexion, than at other times of the year, when tropical rains abound during the “Wet Season” or “Green Season”.

 Sources of Property Flooding